 Double Jeopardy, State v.
 Armstrong, What’s it all About?

-A recent Maine Law Court case caught some media attention for its declaration that separate sentences imposed on convictions for robbery and felony murder violated the double jeopardy clause of the U.S. Constitution’s Fifth Amendment.
+A recent Maine Law Court case caught some media attention for its declaration that separate sentences imposed on convictions for robbery and felony murder violate the double jeopardy clause of the Fifth Amendment to the U.S. Constitution.
 The Court’s ruling, in State v.
 Armstrong, 2019 ME 117, is hardly shocking given the obviousness of the double jeopardy violation, which was so clear that the State conceded it on appeal.
 What was the violation?
 I thought you’d never ask.
 Here’s how this works…

 What Happened in Armstrong?

 Armstrong was convicted as one of several accomplices to a robbery in which the victim was essentially beaten to death.
 The State charged Armstrong with felony murder and robbery.
 Felony murder is defined as follows:

 “A person is guilty of felony murder if acting alone or with one or more other persons in the commission of, or an attempt to commit, or immediate flight after committing or attempting to commit, murder, robbery, burglary, kidnapping, arson, gross sexual assault, or escape, the person or another participant in fact causes the death of a human being, and the death is a reasonably foreseeable consequence of such commission, attempt or flight.”

 Robbery involves committing or attempting to commit theft and either recklessly inflicting bodily injury on another person or using or threatening to use physical force to gain control of the stolen property or to hold onto it.

 From this, you can see that causing death is not an element of robbery.
 In other words, felony murder has an element that robbery does not.
 On the other hand, committing or attempting to commit robbery is an element of felony murder, and robbery does not require any element of proof beyond those required to prove felony murder.

 How Does Double Jeopardy Come Into Play?